 Why Text and Layout Design Matters

 You’ve just spent the last few months putting together all the written content for your brand and it’s everything you dreamt it would be.
 Your next battle is making sure it gets read.
 The good news is, educating yourself on text and layout design will ensure that happens.

 - Always follow the grid.
 Grids are the backbone of all layouts, be they newspapers, infographics, or iPhone applications.
 When you’re designing in a photo editing app, for example, you are using grids without even realising.
 Apps contain built-in sensing capabilities that helps you align elements of your composition in relation to one another.
 But what makes a few grid lines in your work so important?
 In short, because they help keep your elements aligned and ordered, and your page design clean and neat.
 Grids greatly speed up and improve design time, as they can act as a guide that signals where to best place, position, or scale elements.

 - Choose a focal point.
 Following a grid structure will allow you to create a sense of balance in your designs, which you can use intelligently to direct the reader’s attention on the page.
 Creating a focal point is a great way to do that.
-A great headline or a striking image can be very effective ways to draw in your reader.
+A great headline in an eye-catching font or a striking image can be very effective ways to draw in your reader.